-Professor Ramanath's current research interests are in the areas of nanostructured materials and interfaces for materials discovery and design for applications in energy, electronics and heat management.
-Directed synthesis, assembly, modification and scalable processing.
-Atomic-/molecular-level understanding and engineering of structural and functional properties and stability of nanoscopic building blocks, their architectures and assemblies, and their interfaces.
-Synergystically combining multiple microscopy and spectroscopy techniques (e.g., TEM, SEM, diffraction, RBS, XPS, XANES, AES, SIMS, EDX) together with device fabrication and testing to capture and manipulate key atomistic/molecular/electronic structure-level phenomena for applications.
-Below are synopses of current topics being pursued in his group.
+Professor Ramanath's current research interests are in the discovery, design, scalable synthesis and modification of nanomaterials and interfaces with novel properties for energy and electronics applications.
+A key component is to develop an atomic-/molecular-level understanding of structural and functional properties and stability of nanoscopic building blocks, their architectures and assemblies, and atomistically tailored interfaces.
+He synergystically combines multiple microscopy and spectroscopy techniques (e.g., TEM, SEM, diffraction, RBS, XPS, XANES, AES, SIMS, EDX) together with device fabrication and testing to capture and manipulate key atomistic/molecular/electronic structure-level phenomena for applications.
+Synopses of current topics being pursued in his group are provided below.

-tailored interfaces: understanding and manipulating nanoscale phenomena for enhanced properties
+tailored interfaces: understanding and manipulating nanoscale phenomena for

-We are interested in, and adept at, synergistically combining and devising new multiple processing approaches for thin film/nanostructure synthesis, and exploiting multiple microanalysis techniques to capture key features of atomistic/molecular-level phenomena.
-We use combinations of CVD, PVD, directed self-assembly (from wet-chemical and vapor-phase fluxes), nanofabrication (e.g., lithography, etching), ion-irradiation, microwaves, and post-deposition annealing in vacuum/controlled gas ambients.
+We synergistically combine multiple processing approaches for thin film/nanostructure synthesis, and exploit multiple microscopy and spectroscopy techniques to capture key features of atomistic and molecular-level phenomena to reveal and manipulate structure-chemistry-property-processing relationships.
+We use CVD, PVD, self-assembly (from wet-chemical and vapor-phase fluxes), nanofabrication (e.g., lithography, etching), ion-irradiation, microwaves, and post-deposition annealing in vacuum/controlled gas ambients.
 We are particularly interested in low-energy intensity and scalable techniques.
-Our growing toolbox of microanalytical techniques include electron microscopy (conventional and high resolution TEM, diffraction, SEM), related spatially resolved X-ray and electron spectroscopy techniques, XRD, various spectroscopies (e.g., RBS, XPS, AES, SIMS, EDX, IR, UV-visible), in situ electrical measurements during deposition and annealing, four-point bend adhesion testing and electrical device testing (I-V, C-V, TVS, etc.).
+Our growing toolbox of microanalytical techniques include electron microscopy (conventional and high resolution TEM, diffraction, SEM), related spatially resolved X-ray and electron spectroscopy techniques, XRD, various spectroscopies (e.g., RBS, XPS, AES, SIMS, EDX, IR, UV-visible), in situ electrical measurements during deposition and annealing, bulk and thin film mechanical testing including four-point bend interfacial adhesion, and electrical device testing (I-V, C-V, TVS, etc.).